jkingston/yamlotops/README.md

 **YAMLotops** is a personal Infrastructure-as-Code project designed to manage a home network and server setup with minimal manual intervention.
 It emphasizes:

-- **Containerization**: Running services on bare metal within containers wherever feasible.
+- **Docker-First Approach**: Running all services in Docker containers using Docker Compose for orchestration.
-- **High Availability**: Deploying other services within a resilient Kubernetes cluster.
+- **Simplified Deployment**: Leveraging Docker Compose stacks for easy service management and deployment.
 - **Idempotent Automation**: Utilizing Ansible playbooks that are safe to re-run.
-- **Simplicity**: Striving for straightforward, minimal configurations.
+- **Simplicity**: Striving for straightforward, minimal configurations with Docker Compose.
 - **Secure Remote Access**: Implementing VPN solutions like Tailscale for remote network access.
 - **Controlled Exposure**: Keeping services private by default, with public access only through secure tunnels.